sanjaik1848/spevent/DEPLOYMENT_CHECKLIST.md

 ## 🎉 Ready to Launch!

-Your Elite Events website is now ready for production deployment with all features fully functional!
+Your SP Events website is now ready for production deployment with all features fully functional!